Martin Gosselin: Career

-In April 1892 he was promoted to be secretary of embassy at Madrid, was transferred to Berlin in the following year, and to Paris in 1896, receiving at the latter post the titular rank of minister plenipotentiary.
+In April 1892 Gosselin was promoted to be secretary of embassy at Madrid, was transferred to Berlin in the following year, and to Paris in 1896, receiving at the latter post the titular rank of minister plenipotentiary.
 In 1897 he was selected to discuss with French commissioners the question of coolie emigration from British India to Réunion, and in that and the following year he served as one of the British members of the Anglo-French commission for the delimitation of the possessions and spheres of influence of the two countries to the east and west of the Niger river.
-The arrangement arrived at by the commission was embodied in a convention signed at Paris on 14 June 1898, and provided a solution of questions which had gravely threatened the good relations between the two countries.
+The arrangement arrived at by the commission was embodied in a convention signed at Paris on 14 June 1898, and provided a solution of questions which had threatened relations between the two countries.
 At the close of these negotiations he was created Knight Commander of the Order of St Michael and St George (KCMG).

 From July 1898 to August 1902 he held the home appointment of Assistant Under-Secretary of State for Foreign Affairs.
 That month he was appointed British envoy to the Court at Lisbon.
 He was received by King Edward VII at Balmoral Castle in early October, before his departure for Portugal.
 He held this post till his death in Lisbon on 26 February 1905 from the delayed effects of a motor-car accident.

-The relations of Great Britain with Portugal during Gosselin's residence were cordial but uneventful.
+Awards and honours

 Upon the state visit to the United Kingdom of the King and Queen of Portugal, Gosselin was made a Knight Grand Cross of the Royal Victorian Order (GCVO) by King Edward VII.
-Before his unexpected death he was a likely candidate to be made the next British ambassador in the diplomatically important imperial city of Vienna.